 Beyond the overall trends, certain markets are seeing additional difficulty.
 “Florida and the Carolinas are very challenging at the moment, and we’re starting to see more tightening in Texas.
 California wildfires have sent that state into a full-on hard market.
 With the exception of a few opportunistic firms, very few carriers in London or domestically are willing to entertain California business” says Sauter.

-Storm losses have had their own one-two punch as well.
+Storm losses have had their own one-two punch.
 First, carriers experienced losses directly related to damages caused by weather.
 Then, they coped with loss development from previous years’ storms.

 “We’ve seen significant loss creep across all carriers and markets.
 In particular, the loss creep on Hurricane Irma has been significant, and driven in part by assignment of benefits [AOB] lawsuits,” Sauter says.